dbcook/openrocket-database/README.md

 In addition to their own stocked parts, BMS also makes custom balsa parts for other rocket kit makers.

+#### Fliskits

+Fliskits, operated by Jim Flis, ceased operation during 2018 after 16 years in business.
+There is a 2-page 2014 Fliskits catalog online, but it has no parts information.
+There are useful snapshots of fliskits.com in the Internet Wayback Machine.
+The body tube sizes were all Estes standard.
+There is a variety of nose cones that were likely made by BMS or Semroc - full dimensions are given.
+There is only one balsa transition, and all the centering rings look identical to BMS ring specs.
+Apart from the nose cones, there do not look to be any custom parts.
+So the parts file will likely be nose cones only.

 #### MRI (Model Rocket Industries)